oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 ### Introduction

 Until now the agent and tools are initialized.
-Now we will call the agent with and ask specific questions to demonstrate how Agent calls apporpirate tools and generates answer.
+Now we will call the agent with and ask specific questions to demonstrate how Agent calls appropriate tools and generates answer.

 Estimated Time: 15 min